 I’ve heard this for years about Entercom.
-When the city is snowed in, instead of getting DJs to urge listeners to check on their elderly neighbors or shovel their sidewalks or bring pets in, Entercom sends the staff home.
+When the city is snowed in, instead of getting DJs to urge listeners to check on their elderly neighbors or shovel their sidewalks or bring pets in, Entercom sends the staff home for a snow day.
 Let the people hear pre-recorded chatter.
 That’s exactly what a “non-essential” business should do.
 Wake up Mr. Field!

 There are many businesses that will actually do better because of Covid-19 (think grocery stores).
 Those who are deemed “essential businesses” are essentially working their asses off now.
 So Mr. Field’s move to furlough and cut staff pay appears as a chess move for private gain and has nothing to do with Covid-19.
 At the end of his memo he reveals: “Our future is further protected by our strong financial position with substantial cash reserves and virtually no debt due before 2024”.
 If that’s the case then why is he making all the cuts?
 Mr. Field is saving money under the guise of the pandemic.
 The other radio groups, Cumulus and “I Heart Media” are doing the same.